ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

 If you update the backup consistency group to keep the individual snapshots after the consistency group is deleted, a backup job is not created when the consistency group is deleted.
 The system creates an activity tracking event when the consistency group is deleted.
 {: note}

-Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes during the beta phase.
+Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes during the select availability release.
-{: beta}
+{: preview}

 ## Updating a consistency group in the console
 {: #update-consistencygroup-ui}